 You can also hear him on BBC Radio 4 discussing the early days of blogging.

-James was named as a Thought-Leader in Research Magazine's '50 To Watch' and is an Associate Specialist at the Chartered Institute of Marketing.
+James was named as a Thought-Leader in Research Magazine's '50 To Watch' and is a Course Director at the Chartered Institute of Marketing.

 He spent the first part of his career at global marketing consultancy Burson-Marsteller.
 There he managed programmes for Unilever, Philip Morris and Accenture, to which he was seconded as part of the European marketing team.